Juju075/php-framework/README.md

 ## Authentification/

-Lets you connect with you credentials
+Lets you connect with your credentials

 <br/>